Chymyst/chymyst-core/docs/chymyst03.md

 For these reasons, it is not easy to catch errors of this type, either at compile time or at run time.

-To avoid these problems, it is advisable to design the chemistry such that each reply is guaranteed to be emitted exactly once, and that no exceptions can be thrown before emitting the reply.
+To avoid these problems, it is advisable to design reactions such that each reply is guaranteed to be sent exactly once, and that no exceptions can be thrown before sending the reply.
 If a condition needs to be checked before sending a reply, it should be a simple condition that is guaranteed not to throw an exception.